icsantos/frontend-nanodegree-feed-reader-testing/README.md

 Required tests:

+1. Edit the `allFeeds` variable in `app.js` to make the provided test fail.
+Return the `allFeeds` variable to a passing state after reviewing the failed test
-- Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty
+2. Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty
-- Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty
+3. Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty
-- Write a new test suite named `"The menu"`
+4. Write a new test suite named `"The menu"`
-- Write a test that ensures the menu element is hidden by default
+5. Write a test that ensures the menu element is hidden by default
-- Write a test that ensures the menu changes visibility when the menu icon is clicked.
+6. Write a test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display itself when clicked, and does it hide when clicked again?
-- Write a test suite named `"Initial Entries"`
+7. Write a test suite named `"Initial Entries"`
-- Write a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container
+8. Write a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container
-- Write a test suite named `"New Feed Selection"`
+9. Write a test suite named `"New Feed Selection"`
-- Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes
+10. Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes

 Additional requirements: